libp2p/docs/content/concepts/discovery/overview.md

 ---
-title: "What is Peer Discovery"
+title: "What is Discovery & Routing"
 description: "Peer discovery protocols are used to discover and announce services to other peers."
 weight: 221
 ---